josechang/sciinfo/README.md

 * Repo owner or admin
 * Other community or team contact

-### Set up Yum  on CentOs7###
+### Setup Yum  on CentOs 7###
 * Step-1 (Mount the Local Media)

 	Mount the local media like CD, DVD, USB stick or ISO image that contains CentOS 7 / RHEL 7 / SL 7 / OL 7 to your PC.

 * Step-2 (Copy or Extract the Media)

 	You need to copy the data from your physical media to your local PC where the EL distro is installed.
 If you have ISO images of EL based distro to root of filesystem.

 		cd /

 		mkdir localrepo

 	Copy the Local Media to localrepo DIR

 		 cp -rv /media/* /localrepo/

 	Extract the ISO images to the localrepo DIR

 	Open the ISO image in Archive Manger the extract it to localrepo DIR.

 * Step-2 (Remove the Online Repository)